Piwik PRO tag

 - Enable content tracking: It’s turned off by default.
 When you turn it on, Piwik PRO will track pop-ups set in a custom pop-up tag, contextual ads set in a custom content tag, and all other elements defined as content.

-- Accurately measure the time spent on each page: This option lets you measure the exact time spent by the visitor on each page.
+- Count session time precisely: This option lets you measure the exact time spent by the visitor on each page.
 By default, the time spent on a page is counted as the difference between the moment a visitor started viewing one page and the moment when a visitor started viewing another page.
 Because of how the mechanism works, Piwik PRO will not count the time spent on the last page.
 With this option, you can turn on a heartbeat which will be sending a ping every 15 seconds (or other selected number) to tell Piwik PRO that the visitor is still on that page.
 This way it will count the time spent on that page.
 Just keep in mind that setting the ping number below 15 seconds may slow down the website.

 - Set user ID: This option lets you add your own identifier for a visitor.
 For more, read how to set up a user ID.

 - Set cookie domain: It’s turned off by default.
 It’s used to define across which domains the user should be tracked in cross-domain tracking.

 - Disable cookies: It’s turned off by default.
 You can use it to disable cookies.
 We are not recommending to turn it on as it may influence tracking.
 For more, read how to disable cookies for vistiors.